AshtonSBradley/FourierGPE.jl/README.md

 - Establish some useful defaults and runnable examples for time evolution using `DifferentialEquations.jl`
 - Arbitrary spatial dimensions.
 - Not de-aliased (projective methods available elsewhere)
-- See [FGPEexamples.jl](https://github.com/AshtonSBradley/FGPEexamples.jl) for tutorials to get started.

 ## Installing